mikevetkin/obsidian-messenger-exporter/README.md

 EN / [RU](https://github.com/mikevetkin/obsidian-telegram/blob/main/README.ru.md)

-# Telegram exporter
+# Messenger Exporter for Obsidian

-> Obsidian-plugin for exporting your notes to telegram
+> Obsidian plugin for exporting your notes to telegram

 ## How to use